Squaw bread or a sweet whole wheat bread,

 confesses that during those days Velveeta was the cheese of choice.

-I confess, too.
+I must confess, too.
 Hi, my name's Laurel and I like Velveeta.
 My family ate a lot of Velveeta in the 50's and 60's,

 eventually I learned about the delights of real cheese...wouldn't